 My “process”?
 I recycle…..using discarded garments, home deco samples, collected fabric scraps and other supplies in an unexpected way.
 (A set of quirky buttons may wait 3 years before finding its perfect fit on a cozy tribal jacket.)
 I form islands of color and motifs ‘til something says, “I’m complete.”

 Folks observe my work with puzzlement, then delight, enjoying the cross cultural effect of my fibre collage.

 Perhaps I’m just trying to create a little global harmony in fabric?
 Oh yeah!

 During the summer I ran the fibre art studio at Grace Art Institute for 18 years under a tent in a lovely courtyard with a flock of busy, budding artists… where we would “swim” in cultural fibre and color.
 Winter and Spring found me with my young artist friends exploring Peace thru Art and nature’s stories.
-I miss the kiddos, but onto new adventures, now!
+I miss the kiddos, but on to new adventures, now!

 Most of the custom work I do is through referral.
-6Clients approach me having been told, “Ask Jude.
+Clients approach me having been told, “Ask Jude.
 She’ll figure it out.”
 This has given me amazing creative opportunities.

-Back in the 90’s when my son was a mini, I opened my shop on NE Alberta street.
+In the 90’s when my son was a mini, I opened my shop on NE Alberta street.
 Guardino Gallery was just getting opened and offered me a small space next door to rent if I wanted to do the fixin’ of peeling and leaky walls in a neglected storefront…Between a few of us, standing on the sidewalk in front of my shop, “Last Thursday on Alberta” was born.
 Although I left the street to buy a commercial building, I have always lived near, enjoy watching the Alberta Arts District thrive.